meadowsys/wiwipaccer/README.md

 ## Building from source

 The app is built using a nightly Rust toolchain to allow to build Rust's standard library from source.
 This has a few benefits, including smaller binary size, better optimisations, and faster/more efficient binaries.
 The tradeoff is longer compile times, but this is a tradeoff we (Meadowsys) were willing to make.

+### Don't care about building std from source?

+You can simply run `pnpm tauri build` instead of any of the build commands listed below.
+This also means you don't need to know your exact target triple, so its easier and faster to run this if you're building for yourself.

 ### Dependencies